vishalbakshi/passage-spanner/test cases.md

 ```
 "The sky is blue.\nThe grass is green."
 "The grass is green.\nThe sun is yellow."
-"The sun is yellow.\nThe rose is red."
+"The sun is yellow.\nThe rose is red.\nThe cloud is white."
 "The rose is red.\nThe cloud is white."

 ```